 If you want to avoid this risk, then the best thing to do is to call in a professional who will take a tiny sample for you and make sure it is accurately tested.
 This will be better for you and your family.

 Another professional you may want to think about is a lawyer.
 If you find asbestos in your home, or worse still you suspect you or a member of the family has been exposed to the asbestos you may want to seek legal help.
-The Keith Williams Law Group is an excellent place to start.

 Whatever happens, don’t panic.
 Asbestos in homes has long been a problem and that means that the industry has responded with professional and expert help designed to identify and remove asbestos safely.

 The most important thing with matters like this is to be well informed first.
-Check out other really helpful articles here with a focus on health.